 Medicare Part B is medical insurance and will cover some vision care.
 You’re not covered for vision correction like eyeglasses or contact lenses under Medicare Part B unless you need vision correction after cataract surgery.
 The following are the cases in which Medicare will cover vision care:

+- Eye Prosthesis.
 Medicare Part B vision benefits will cover eye prostheses for absence or shrinkage of the eye due to birth defect, trauma, or surgical removal.
 It covers the polishing and resurfacing of vision prostheses twice a year, as well as one size adjustment of the prostheses without documentation.
 Additional enlargements or reductions are only covered when medically necessary.
 Medicare covers the cost for vision prosthesis replacement if the vision prosthesis is lost, stolen, or damaged within the first five years.

 Medicare Part C

 Medicare Part C, also known as Medicare Advantage, plans are offered by private, Medicare-approved insurers.
-All private insurers must offer at least the same benefits as Original Medicare, but may include other benefits.
+All private insurers must offer at least the same benefits as Original Medicare but may include other benefits.
 These other benefits can include routine vision, routine dental, and Medicare prescription drug coverage.